 Over the past 20 years, NASSCO has undertaken several additional actions to reduce emissions from portable diesel equipment including upgrades to electrical infrastructure to reduce reliance on diesel equipment and retirement of older (and higher emitting) diesel engines.
 While most of the cranes used in the shipyard are electrically powered, there are nine diesel whirly portal cranes that operate on a system of rails to erect ship blocks and move components within the shipyard.
 These nine cranes utilize non-road diesel engines for both propulsion and operational power needs but are regulated as part of the stationary source.
-NASSCO previously retrofitted all nine cranes to meet T-BARCT with EPA certified diesel engines equipped with diesel particulate filters (DPF), capable of greater than 85% reduction of diesel particulate matter (DPM).
+NASSCO previously retrofit all nine cranes with EPA certified diesel engines equipped with diesel particulate filters (DPF), capable of greater than 85% reduction of diesel particulate matter (DPM).
 Additionally, six of the largest cranes were retrofitted with state-of-the-art selective catalytic reduction (SCR) aftertreatment systems, used primarily to reduce oxides of nitrogen, a precursor to ground-level ozone and a key component of smog.

-Furthermore, in 2019, NASSCO implemented a policy requiring subcontractors to use solely electric or EPA Tier 4 Final-engine portable equipment such as compressors and emergency generators (Figure 3-3), meeting T-BARCT for these units.
+Furthermore, in 2019, NASSCO implemented a policy requiring subcontractors to use solely electric or EPA Tier 4 Final-engine portable equipment such as compressors and emergency generators (Figure 3-3).